TCAT has a vision of vibrant cities with clean air, a healthy population, and a transportation system that prioritizes

 Our work advances knowledge and evidence to build support for safe and inclusive streets for walking and cycling.
 We believe that active transportation plays a critical role in creating environmentally and economically sustainable cities.

-History: The Toronto Centre for Active Transportation (TCAT) was formed in 2006 to give a unified voice to the many groups working for a better cycling and pedestrian environment in Toronto.
+The Toronto Centre for Active Transportation (TCAT) was formed in 2006 to give a unified voice to the many groups working for a better cycling and pedestrian environment in Toronto.
 In 2008, TCAT became a project of Clean Air Partnership (CAP), and now guides the active transportation programming at CAP.
 The timeline below shows major milestones between 2006 and 2016.
-A more in-depth review of TCAT’s key initiatives and achievements over its first ten years is featured in the report TCAT 10-Year Review 2006-2016.
+A more in-depth review of TCAT’s key initiatives and achievements over its first ten years is featured in the TCAT 10 Year Review.

 In 2010, TCAT Director Nancy Smith Lea was awarded a Vital People grant from the Vital Toronto Fund at the Toronto Community Foundation for “Putting active transportation on the map”.
 The Vital People grant program supports and recognizes leaders who are making outstanding contributions working at non-profit organizations.

 In 2016, TCAT Director Nancy Smith Lea was featured in Spacing magazine as one of “12 extraordinary Toronto women who are changing the city’s public realm.
 These profiles highlight their amazing city-building work while tackling the challenges of working in a traditionally male-dominated profession.”
 Nancy and Jacquelyn Hayward Gulati, Acting Director, Transportation Infrastructure Management at the City of Toronto were profiled together as “Safer Streets Crusaders”.